robertzk/rokogiri/README.md

 </catalog>
 ```

-To generate this file using Nokogiri, we can write the following R code.
+To generate this file using Rokogiri, we can write the following R code.

 ```r
 rokogiri({